Technology Evaluation, Partnering Search & Deal Negotiation – a Combined Solution

 Our client, a US-based Nasdaq listed corporation, develop innovative thermal management solutions for the semiconductor, solar, and electronic packaging industries.
 Within their portfolio of products under development, they had a thermal cooling solution which they were seeking to commercialize, but were not sure how to achieve this objective.

-approached IP TechEx to create a Statement of Work based on our recognised experience in IP strategy and commercialization services, and engaged with us following our proposal of a multi-faceted project.
+approached the our team to create a Statement of Work based on our recognised experience in IP strategy and commercialization services, and engaged with us following our proposal of a multi-faceted project.
 The proposal outlined the evaluation of their thermal cooling technology against the international technology and competitive marketplace, followed by identification of and engagement with appropriate acquisition/licensing partners, and finally the coordination of deal negotiations to divest their IP.

 We moved forward with the evaluation of the technology through the mining of relevant patent, literature, and competitive landscapes as they related to the IP in question, thereby analysing the technology marketplace for the client’s thermal cooling solution.
 This provided a clear understanding of how the technology was positioned in the global marketplace, how it overlaid with potentially competing technologies, and identified the technology’s unique selling points.